machielste/ProjectMusicGenre/README.md

 Alternatively you can do the following to generate the dataset and model by yourself:

-- remove rnn_model.h5 and rnn_dataset.data
+- Remove rnn_model.h5 and rnn_dataset.data.
-- provide the GTZAN dataset in a folder called "dataset" under the "deeplearning" folder
+- Provide the GTZAN dataset in a folder called "dataset" under the "deeplearning" folder.
-- run "train_rnn_model.py"
+- Run "train_rnn_model.py"

+This wil first generate the dataset, and then proceed to train the model, after which the dataset and model are saved.